Women in the Ottoman Empire: Slavery

-Women in the Ottoman Empire were enslaved, frequently in sexual roles, including marriage at a young age in the unpaid labor market.
+Slavery was a considerable part of the Ottoman economy, and for enslaved women, this was frequently in sexual roles, including marriage at a young age in the unpaid labor market.
 Still, the slave trade was not an exclusive one, as people of all races and gender identities could have been thrust into the market, one exception being those who were classified as dhimmis, or non-Muslims who submit to Ottoman law.
 Owners, too, were male, female, Muslim and non-Muslim.

 Circassians, Syrians, and Nubians were the three primary ethnicities of women who were sold as sex slaves.
-Circassian girls were frequently enslaved by Crimean Tatars then sold to Ottomans.
+Circassian girls were frequently enslaved by Crimean Tatars then sold to Ottomans via the Circassian slave trade.
 They were the most expensive, reaching up to 500 pounds sterling and the most popular with the Ottomans.
 Second in popularity were Syrian girls, largely from coastal regions in Anatolia.
 Their price could reach up to 30 pounds sterling.
-Nubian girls were the cheapest and least popular, fetching up to 20 pounds sterling.
+Nubian girls were the cheapest and least popular: according to a contemporary report of The New York Times, Nubian girls were fetching up to 20 pounds sterling.

 The concubines of the Ottoman Sultan consisted chiefly of purchased slaves, which were generally of Christian origin.
 The concubines were guarded by enslaved eunuchs, themselves often from pagan Africa.
 The eunuchs were headed by the Kizlar Agha ("agha of the [slave] girls").
 While Islamic law forbade the emasculation of a man, Ethiopian Christians had no such compunctions; thus, they enslaved and emasculated members of territories to the south and sold the resulting eunuchs to the Ottoman Porte.